MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 #### Create APC Gateway Instance

 * Follow the [guide](https://learn.microsoft.com/azure/programmable-connectivity/azure-programmable-connectivity-create-gateway) to create a gateway, or have one already.
-* Once you are done creating the gateway, note down your endpoint and `apc-gateway-id` or resoruce id, which is explained in this section.
+* Once you are done creating the gateway, note down the APC Gateway resoruce id endpoint, as explained in this section.

 Deploying an APC Gateway in Azure is a straightforward process that involves the following steps: